 How Much Should You Save By Age 30, 40, 50, or 60?

 It is a common understanding that the earlier you start saving for retirement, the better.
-The big question on the minds of many savers, however, is: “How am I doing?”.
+The big question on the minds of many savers, however, is: “How much should I save?”.
 It’s difficult to know if you are ahead or behind.
 That’s why it’s important to establish solid benchmarks to identify the amount you should have in savings.

 We’re taking a dive into the numbers you should abide by when saving for retirement.
 Keep in mind that everyone has a different lifestyle and varying financial goals.
 You may need to save more or less than these amounts based on your objectives and income needs.
-Here is a breakdown of the ballpark numbers you should have in savings and during each decade of your pre-retirement life.
+Here is a breakdown of how much you should save each decade of your pre-retirement life.

 Some 30-year-olds have the equivalent of a one year’s salary in debt.
 Scary but true.
 While this may seem uncomfortable, the good news is that you can manage debt along with saving and investing to build wealth at the same time.
 One way you can manage debt repayment and savings is to put away at least 15% of your income beginning at age 25.
 That assumes you start at 25 with no savings and adhere to this rule.